zv/zv.github.com/_posts/2012-03-03-saving-face.markdown

 <div class="txt">
 <p><iframe width="420" height="315" src="http://www.youtube.com/embed/F4pgP7IPOqs" frameborder="0" allowfullscreen></iframe></p>
-<p>I participated in the renowned Angelhack hackathon.
-Me and my roomates hacked on a facial recognition app implementing our own detection algorithm and the excellent recognition backend <a href="http://www.face.com">Face.com</a> to produce a project for automatically recognizing friends and pulling up their facebook information, just from a picture!
+<p>Me and Mek Karpeles and Stephen Balaban hacked on a facial recognition app implementing our own detection algorithm and the excellent recognition backend Face.com (Stephen ended up turning into a company: <a href="http://www.lambdal.com">Lambdal.com</a>) to produce a project for automatically recognizing friends and pulling up their facebook information, just from a picture!
 All in less than 30 hours! </p>

 <p>After the event's judging, we won the San Francisco division!
 This won us our current laptop and literally 500(!) dollars of <a href="http://www.heroku">Heroku</a> credit.</p>